-If you are a prospective UK student who will be joining this Postgraduate Certificate in academic year 2022/23, the tuition fee is still to be announced.
+If you are a prospective UK student who will be joining this Postgraduate Certificate in academic year 2022/23, tuition fees are still to be announced by the Government.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.